Our comprehensive guide helps you find the best Part D drug plan for you

 The most important preparation you can do before finding a Part D plan is recording information about your medications.
 No matter how you sign up for Part D, you’ll need to follow this step because the medications you take will determine which plan works best for you.

 Start by gathering all your prescription drugs into one place (don’t include over-the-counter medications or vitamins).
-If it’s prescribed you and you take it regularly, put it all on the table.
+If it’s prescribed to you and you take it regularly, put it all on the table.
 Then, write down these three things for each medication:

 - The medication’s name exactly as it appears on the label.
 A lot of drugs have similar names or even the same name but with different formulations (like CR, controlled release, or SR, sustained release), so it’s important to record exactly what you see on the label.